cloudmesh-book/book-latex-2018/cloud-clusters/volumes.md

 # Volumes

+> Note: In our previous effort Volumes were simply chapters in a big
+> handboog.
+Other than Vol. 6, which are at this time 3 separate volumes
+> of about 700 pages total.

 Cloud Computing and Big Data aere recent trends that require comprehensive overview but also detailed knowledge about technologies and applications.
-Over the last two years we have collected material as part of our educational activities which go well above 2000 pages in content.
+Over the last two years we have collected material as part of our educational activities which go well above 1700 pages in content.
 Some of the material however is only available in draft form while other material is dedicated to class support.